CharlesCarley/MdDox/README.md

 dot graphs from the source code comments.

 ## Current State

-It is still in active development, but it can embed into GitHub, and it can generate graphs.
-But there  are  still a lot of loose ends that needs worked out.
+It is still in active development.
+In its current state, it can embed into GitHub, and it can generate graphs.
+There are still a lot of loose ends that need worked out.
 It needs tested on different repositories.
-(Preferably on repositories that already use Doxygen as its primary engine)
+(repositories that already use Doxygen as its primary engine)

 ## Documentation index